BelkaDev/GoogleTts/README.md

 	* ` -l es "hi" ` reads input in Spanish voice
 </br>
 <u><i>Notes</i></u></br>
- All options can be specified on runtime or set up </br>
+ All options can be specified at runtime or set up </br>
 by default in the settings, accepted values are `true` , `false` </br> for boolean attributes, for language codes </br>use one of valid language tags supported by Google.</br>